oscbyspro/DiffableTextViews/Documentation/DiffableTextField.md

 # DiffableTextField

-A SwiftUI view (UIViewRepresentable) that uses DiffableTextStyle(s) to format text as you type, and convert text to and from its appropriate data type.
+A view that uses styles to format text as you type, and convert it to and from its appropriate data type.

+- Available in SwiftUI.
+- Written in SwiftUI/UIKit as a UIViewRepresentable.

 ### Customization: View Life Cycle